Ingest data from Google Ads

 Click Run all.

-The following is an example resources/google_ads_pipeline.yml file that ingests all current and future tables from one account:
+The following pipeline definition file ingests all current and future tables from one account:

 resources: